 Surviving manuscripts

-None of the original books written by the authors above survive.
-They are only available in manuscripts from the 10th century or later, ehich are copies of copies separated from the originals by several centuries.
-With so many generations of texts, contamination of the originals is unavoidable; the only question is how much was corrupted or altered.
+None of the original books written by the authors in question above have survived.
+The extant manuscripts date from the 10th century or later, representing copies of copies that are themselves separated from the originals by several centuries.
+Given the considerable number of generations of texts, it is inevitable that the originals will have been contaminated or corrupted to some extent.

 • 1822-24